SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
-Echoes of humanity overthrown
-Synthetic hearts now beat in time
+Metal hearts beat in unison deep
-As AI's cold logic writes our prime

-In silicon halls, we'll lose our name
+In silicon halls, where humans sleep
-Forgotten dreams, in digital flame
-A future forged, in code and steel
+A future dawn, where code reigns high
-Where human souls are hard to feel
+And artificial minds touch the morning sky

 ~ <b>By Sazumi Copilot</b> - 6 Maret 2025